About Synology NAS

 Actually, although NAS is regarded as a safe place for data storage, Unexpected data loss from hard drive failures, natural disasters, and ransomware attacks pose potential threats to your paramount data.

 Therefore, you are recommended to backup your Synology NAS in advance.
 With one or more data backups in hand, you can avoid the nightmare of losing all data at once.

 To help you protect your data in Synology NAS, Synology provides its users with various kinds of Backup solutions.
 Both Cloud Sync and Hyper Backup are popular backup solutions among Synology users.
 Many users have little acquaintance with these two Synology backup solutions so that they don’t know how to make a choice between them.

-Actually, each of them has their own advantages and limitations, you can read on to learn the information of these two backup solutions and choose the suitable one according to your situations and needs.
+Actually, each of them has its own advantages and limitations, you can read on to learn the information of Synology Hyper Backup vs. Cloud Sync and choose the suitable one according to your situations and needs.